SvilenStoev/Angular-App-Befer/README.md

 - Or directly from this URL: https://befer-app.web.app/spacefight

 > :warning: **Note**: You have to be logged in to play the game.
 Your scores are important for me and the ranking list.

+> :warning: **Note**: For best game play experience play on screen with resolution 1920x1080!

 ## :hammer: Built With
 - [Angular](https://github.com/angular)